vanderschaarlab/hyperimpute/README.md

 out = plugin.fit_transform(X.copy())
 print(out)
 ```
-Use an imputer in a SKLearn pipeline
+Use an imputer with a SKLearn pipeline
 ```python
 import pandas as pd
 import numpy as np